asanka-code/ICTer-2023-EM-Workshop/README.md

-# ICTer International Conference 2023 - Post-Conference Workshop:
+# ICTer International Conference 2023
-## Forensic Insights from Electromagnetic Radiation
+## Workshop: Forensic Insights from Electromagnetic Radiation

 ### 1. Introduction
 Our digital electronics generate electromagnetic radiation.
 These radiation patterns are shown to be correlating with the internal operations of electronics circuitry.
 Electromagnetic side-channel analysis (EM-SCA) is the field that exploits electromagnetic radiation emitted from computing devices to exfiltrate sensitive information.
 EM-SCA can take us to places where the classical digital forensics approaches cannot go.
 This workshop is aimed at providing the foundation into the exciting field of EM-SCA for digital forensics, arming the participants with the required skills and directions to go deep into this field.
 During this full-day workshop, the participants will be exposed to the Software Defined Radio (SDR) equipment that can be used to acquire electromagnetic radiation, i.e., HackRF SDRs, and the procedure to capture, process, and analyse electromagnetic radiation from various smart and embedded devices to extract forensically-useful insights.